petermchale/math105A/README.md

 and typing `jupyter notebook <notebook name>` at the command prompt.

-Once you’re finished editing/running your notebook, press `ctrl c` twice at the command prompt.
+Once you’re finished editing/running your notebook, press `ctrl-c` twice at the command prompt.

 If Jupyter complains that a specific package is missing when you